 Suzann (“Suzie”) Pileggi is a freelance writer and wellness counselor specializing in the science of happiness and its effects on health and relationships.

-She is a contributing editor for Live Happy and writes a monthly “science of well-being” blog for the national magazine.
-As a columnist for the Newsletter of the International Positive Psychology Association (IPPA) since 2007, she has profiled many of the field’s leading scientists and featured their groundbreaking research in the publication.
+She is a contributing editor for Live Happy and writes the “Science of Well-being” column for the national magazine.
+As a columnist for the Newsletter of the International Positive Psychology Association (IPPA), she has profiled many of the field’s leading scientists and featured their groundbreaking research in the publication.
 For nearly ten years, she has penned an “Eating Well With Whole Foods” column for Wisdom magazine and has written features for a variety of publications including Scientific American Mind, Natural Health, and Style.
 Her 2010 Scientific American Mind cover story “The Happy Couple” was selected twice by the magazine as one of its most intriguing articles of recent years.
-It was included in the 2012 “His Brain, Her Brain” special issue on the differences between men and women and is now being included in a 2016 special issue on sex and the brain.
+It was included in the 2012 “His Brain, Her Brain” special issue on the differences between men and women and the 2016 “The Sexual Brain” special issue.

 Previously, Suzie directed award-winning media relations campaigns for Fortune 500 clients as a vice president at the NYC headquarters of Weber Shandwick Worldwide, the largest global public relations firm.
 Before that, she was at Burson-Marsteller where she received back-to-back media practice awards for her ongoing national placements.
 While there she orchestrated the world-famous Radio City Rockettes to (literally) kick-off the launch of the new “$50 bill on 50th Street” in NYC for her U.S. Treasury client and landed coverage on every national television network.
-Earlier in her career she was a publicist at Radio City Music Hall and a television producer for The Joan Rivers Show where she worked with leading publishing houses such as Random House, Harper Collins, and Simon & Shuster to feature some of their health and medical authors on the Emmy Award-winning program.
+Earlier in her career she was a publicist at Radio City Music Hall and a television producer for The Joan Rivers Show where she worked with leading publishing houses to feature some of their health and medical authors on the Emmy Award-winning program.